PentiaLabs/LifeSocks/server/README.md

 #### Send

-- `gameOver` When the game has ended, this is emitted.
+- `gameover` When the game has ended, this is emitted.
 Later on the server should know that it's ended due to only one player being alive.
 But right now it's useful.

 #### Received
 - `playerLeftRoom` (UserData), Is emmitted when a player leaves a room, this could be due to multiple reasons, like closing the browser or losing internet connection.